Warning: This post is based on my personal opinions and is sure to ruffle a few feathers; please proceed with caution!

 Now, I’m not insinuating that women are better than men; but I’m also not saying that men are better than women.
 Each gender was created to complete specific tasks, we might look alike, but our brains are wired differently.
 However, I don’t think that this means that only men should be the ones to work while the women stay home to raise the kids and keep the house nice… For example, what happens if a man abandons his family, what should the woman do then?
 She certainly can’t just stay home while her children starve without food, and living off her parents isn’t always the best idea.

 Money runs this world.
 Everything costs something, and in this day and age, that means that we can’t just sit around and wait for our husbands to rake in the cash because sometimes that isn’t enough.

-I’m sure some of you have disagreed with some, if not all, of what I have written, so I’d love to hear your thoughts and hear your stories.
-We all have different callings, and I’m not trying to judge others on how they chose to live their lives; I just get upset when I meet girls/women who seem only to be thinking that their end-game is marriage and being wives and mothers!
+I’m sure some of you have disagreed with some, if not all, of what I have written, so I’d love to hear your thoughts and your stories.
+We all have different callings, and I’m not trying to judge others on how they choose to live their lives; I get upset when I meet girls/women who seem only to be thinking that their end-game is marriage and being wives and mothers!
 There are so many things that can and need to be done in this world that sometimes is better without a spouse or children.